jfnavarro/st_admin/README.md

 All the users and datasets created trough this tool will be accessible using the ST Viewer (link here) if it is configured to connect to the same ST API.

+The ST Data consist of tissue images, spot-gene counts and a transformation from array coordinates (spots) to pixel image coordinates and information on the dataset (stats, general info, user, etc..).

+## License

 See LICENSE file for licensing and references.